-(An outline of the history of the topic and how it's presently affecting the company; refrain from giving your views/solutions at this point.)
+(Provide an outline of the history of the topic and how it's presently affecting the company; refrain from giving your views/solutions at this point.)

 (Summarize the topic, the discussion, and the results for the group and tell them what you plan to do.)

-[Date of Next Meeting]
+[Date of next meeting]